Laketown Squadron

-The Birmingham Squadron are an American professional basketball team in the NBA G League based in Birmingham, Alabama, and are affiliated with the New Orleans Pelicans.
-The Squadron play their home games at Legacy Arena.
-The team began play in 2019 in Erie, Pennsylvania as the Erie BayHawks before moving to Birmingham in 2021.
+The Laketown Squadron are an American professional basketball team in the NBA G League based in Kenner, Louisiana.
+They are affiliated with the New Orleans Pelicans, and play their home games at the Pontchartrain Center.
+The team began play in 2019 in Erie, Pennsylvania as the Erie BayHawks before moving to Birmingham in 2021 where they played as the Birmingham Squadron for five seasons.
+Following the 2025−26 season, the Squadron relocated from Birmingham to Kenner.

 History

 Creation

 On March 30, 2017, the New Orleans Pelicans announced their intentions to have an owned-and-operated NBA G League team by the 2018–19 season located in the Gulf South region.
 The organization then announced they were looking at 11 different cities across Alabama, Florida, Louisiana, and Mississippi.
 By August 2017, the list had narrowed to two: Pensacola and Shreveport.
 After the city council in Shreveport unanimously voted against building a new arena in September 2017, the Pelicans' general manager Dell Demps stated they had put their efforts in creating a G League team on hold, saying that "[finding] the right situation, and the right city for the team to play is essential."

 On October 24, 2018, the Pelicans announced plans to place their G League team in Birmingham, Alabama, and begin play at Legacy Arena by 2022.
 The plan included an extensive $125 million renovation to Legacy Arena.
 While the renovations were ongoing, the Pelicans' affiliate began play for the 2019–20 season as the Erie BayHawks after the Atlanta Hawks relocated their G League affiliate from Erie, Pennsylvania, to College Park, Georgia.
 In March 2021, the Pelicans hired David Lane as the team's general manager with the intent on relocating the team in time for the 2021–22 season.